I Drive and Collect Classic Cars: Here’s How I Got in the Game Without Spending a Fortune

 How to get started as a classic car collector (or even just a spectator)

-However, consider the expense of parts and labor before you buy.
-Many people will tell you, “The most expensive car is a cheap [insert exotic car brand here].”
-So, avoid the lure of a fixer-upper unless you know the car well and are an experienced mechanic.
-There are many cars that have a reputation for robustness (especially as Japanese cars from the 1980s through the 90s have aged into classic status), which can be important for a first-time buyer.
+Avoid the lure of a fixer-upper unless you know the car well and are an experienced mechanic.
+There are many cars that have a reputation for robustness (for example, Japanese cars from the 1980s through the 90s have aged into classic status), which can be important for a first-time buyer.

 Buying online

-You should research the market trends and common faults of a particular model, and check the reputation of any seller you are considering.
+Research the market trends and common faults of a particular model, and check the reputation of any seller you are considering.
 These sites will also help you arrange remote inspections and shipping directly to you (assuming you don’t relish the adventure of driving a classic cross-country, while blindly trusting the previous owner’s maintenance habits).

 The car community

-The internet has made it easy to connect with groups of fellow enthusiasts for a drive or just to meet and check out each other’s cars.
+The internet made it easy to connect with groups of fellow enthusiasts for a drive or just to meet and check out each other’s cars.
 Most groups have a vibrant social media presence, and many organize automotive events from the all-encompassing to the exceedingly esoteric.

 This morning’s “Breakfast Club Rally,” hosted by one of these groups, casts a wide net, is open to cars old and new and draws a turnout as impressive as the location.

-Cars are parked nose-out on a runway with foggy grapevines in the distance.
-Interesting modifications are highlighted by an open hood or trunk.
-I spy a rare Ferrari FF (a 650 HP two-door station wagon of which only 2,291 were made between 2011-16) and a replica of the 1950s Porsche 550 James Dean died in (see below).
+I spy a rare Ferrari FF (a 650 HP two-door station wagon of which only 2,291 were made from 2011 to 2016) and a replica of the 1950s Porsche 550 James Dean died in (see below).
 As rare as both are, there are two of each on this morning’s drive.

 What to look for in a classic car

-You need not spend a fortune to participate.
-My humble Miata cost me less than $2,000 and is hardly rare.
+You don't have to spend a fortune to participate.
+My humble Miata cost less than $2,000 and is hardly rare.
 “Blinking” the flip-up headlights delights young children, and discerning drivers appreciate the upgrades I have made to it.
-My Miata has 50 HP less than a base Toyota Camry, but it is light, and on the curvy back roads on this rally, it can keep up with the Ferraris with five times the power!

 Uniqueness often wins hearts and minds rather than list price or raw horsepower.
 Often, an excited crowd will form around a particularly wild homemade build or a scorned-in-its-time 70s econobox, while a mint supercar next to it will be ignored.

-Before you buy: storage, maintenance and insurance
+Before you buy: Storage, maintenance and insurance

 Cars require a bit more space and upkeep than a coin or record collection.
-Original paint and chrome need to be protected from the elements, and devoted collectors rent extra space when they outgrow their home garage.
-Automobile storage businesses are becoming popular in larger cities; they not only store cars but also keep batteries charged, perform routine maintenance and have them prepped for a weekend drive.
+Original paint and chrome need to be protected from the elements, and devoted collectors rent extra space when they outgrow their home garages.

-Insurance and registration can also be complex and expensive, but companies such as Hagerty provide collector insurance, and certain states have less expensive registration options for classics that aren’t driven regularly.
 In certain states, passing emissions tests can be challenging, especially for modified vehicles, so it pays to be aware of local regulations.
-A hotrodded car from Montana might be literally impossible to register in California, for instance.
+A hot-rodded car from Montana might be literally impossible to register in California, for instance.

-But many (most?) drivers never turn a wrench, while professional mechanics provide services ranging from tune-ups to frame-up restorations.
-Don’t expect a 24-hour turnaround, as many of the best mechanics have long waiting lists.
 It can be worth taking the time to find the right person who knows the idiosyncrasies of your particular car.
-Once common skills such as fine-tuning carburetors are increasingly rare among younger mechanics, who are taught to diagnose problems with computer scanners rather than their ears, eyes and fingers.
+Once-common skills such as fine-tuning carburetors are increasingly rare among younger mechanics, who are taught to diagnose problems with computer scanners rather than their ears, eyes and fingers.

 Classic cars as investments